Manx shearwater: Breeding

 Although shearwaters return to the breeding colonies from March onwards, the females often then leave again for 2–3 weeks before egg-laying in early May.
 Males return to the colonies in which they were hatched, but up to half of females may move elsewhere.
 The nest is a burrow, often previously excavated by a European rabbit, although shearwaters can dig their own holes.
 Suitable holes under rocks may also be used.
 The burrows may be reused in subsequent years.

 The single white egg averages 61 × 42 mm and weighs 57 g, of which 7% is shell.

 Food and feeding

 The Manx shearwater feeds on small fish (herrings, sprats, and sand eels), crustaceans, cephalopods, and surface offal.
 The bird catches food off the surface or by pursuit diving, and forages alone or in small flocks.
-It can be attracted by feeding cetaceans, but rarely follows boats or associates with other shearwater species.
+It can be attracted by feeding cetaceans, but rarely follows boats or associates with other shearwater species.A biologging study found that Manx shearwaters were more likely to begin concentrated searching and foraging dives in clearer water, and that underwater visibility also predicted their dive rate and depth.

 Tube-nosed seabirds can detect food items at a distance of several tens of kilometres using their sense of smell to detect offal and compounds such as dimethyl sulfoxide produced when phytoplankton is consumed by krill.
 They track across the wind until they find a scent and then follow it upwind to its origin.